-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=66#oembed-2 compensation to others' compensation and their inputs to others' inputs.
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

+The equity theory is concerned with the relational satisfaction employees get from pay and inputs they provide to the organization.
+It says that people will evaluate their own compensation by comparing their compensation to others' compensation and their inputs to others' inputs.
 In other words, people will look at their own compensation packages and at their own inputs (the work performed) and compare that with others.
 If they perceive this to be unfair, in that another person is paid more but they believe that person is doing less work, motivational issues can occur.
 For example, people may reduce their own inputs and not work as hard.
 Employees may also decide to leave the organization as a result of the perceived inequity.
 In HR, this is an important theory to understand, because even if someone is being paid fairly, they will always compare their own pay to that of others in the organization.

 The key here is perception, in that the fairness is based entirely on what the employee sees, not what may be the actual reality.
 Even though HR or management may feel employees are being paid fairly, this may not be the employee's belief.
 In HR, we need to look at two factors related to pay equity: external pay equity and internal pay equity.
 External pay equity refers to what other people in similar organizations are being paid for a similar job.
 Internal pay equity focuses on employees within the same organization.
 Within the same organization, employees may look at higher level jobs, lower level jobs, and years with the organization to make their decision on pay equity.
 Consider Walmart, for example.
 In 2010, Michael Duke, CEO of Walmart, earned roughly \$35 million in salary and other compensation (Gomstyne, 2010), while employees earned the minimum wage or slightly higher in their respective states.
 While Walmart contends that its wages are competitive in local markets, the retail giant makes no apologies for the pay difference, citing the need for a specialized skill set to be able to be the CEO of a Fortune 500 company.
 There are hundreds of articles addressing the issue of pay equity between upper level managers and employees of an organization.
 To make a compensation strategy work, the perceived inputs (the work) and outputs (the pay) need to match fairly.